Global economy caught in perfect storm as prices soar

-LONDON/TOKYO (REUTERS) - From beef bowls in Tokyo to fried chicken in London, consumers are starting to feel the pinch from the surge in costs coursing through the global economy.
+LONDON/TOKYO • From soup in Tokyo to fried chicken in London, consumers are starting to feel the pinch from the surge in costs coursing through the global economy.

-The rebound as Covid-19 restrictions are eased has exposed supply chain shortages, with firms scrambling for workers, ships and even fuel to power factories, threatening the fledgling economic recovery.
+The rebound as Covid-19 curbs are eased has exposed supply chain shortages, with firms scrambling for workers, ships and even fuel for power plants, threatening the fledgling economic recovery.

 Ikea is leasing more ships, buying containers and re-routing goods as the world's largest furniture brand seeks to mitigate a "perfect storm" of disruptions.

-Inter Ikea chief executive Jon Abrahamsson told Reuters he expects the crisis to extend into next year, with the biggest challenge getting goods out of China, where around a quarter of Ikea products are made.
+Inter Ikea chief executive Jon Abrahamsson told Reuters he expects the crisis to extend into next year, with the biggest challenge getting goods out of China, where around a quarter of the company's products are made.

 Ikea said stores in North America have been hardest hit by product shortages, followed by Europe.

-Mr Biden said the Port of Los Angeles would join the Port of Long Beach in working round-the-clock to unload about 500,000 containers, while Walmart, Target and other big retailers would expand overnight operations to help out.
+He said the Port of Los Angeles would join the Port of Long Beach in working round the clock to unload about 500,000 containers, while Walmart, Target and other big retailers would expand overnight operations to help out.

 Even in Japan, where weak growth has meant that prices of many things - as well as wages - have not risen much in decades, consumers and businesses are facing a price shock for basics such as coffee and beef bowls.

-"The impact of these factors should fade out... in the course of next year, dampening annual inflation," Ms Lagarde said.
+"The impact of these factors should fade out... in the course of next year," she said.

-Euro zone inflation is expected to hit 4 per cent before the end of the year, twice the ECB's target, and a growing number of economists see it remaining above target throughout next year.
+Euro zone inflation is expected to hit 4 per cent before the year end, twice the ECB's target, and a growing number of economists see it remaining above the target throughout next year.

 Dwindling power supplies suggest a bleak winter outlook in some parts of the world.

-Meanwhile, Coal India, the world's biggest coal miner, said it had temporarily stopped supplying non-power users as India battles one of its worst ever power supply deficits.
+Coal India, the world's biggest coal miner, said it had temporarily stopped supplying non-power users as the country battles one of its worst power supply deficits.

 China's power crisis, caused by shortages of coal, high fuel prices and booming post-pandemic industrial demand, has halted production, including at factories supplying big brands such as Apple.

-German government and industry sources told Reuters on Thursday that the government plans to ease the pressure on consumers from rising energy bills by cutting the surcharge that helps fund renewable energy investment by 43 per cent next year.
+German government and industry sources told Reuters that the government plans to ease the pressure on consumers from pricier energy by cutting the surcharge that helps fund renewable energy investment by 43 per cent next year.

-And, in Singapore, two energy providers, including one of the largest independents, are exiting the market while at least three others have stopped accepting new clients due to rocketing wholesale energy prices, company sources told Reuters.
+In Singapore, two energy providers, including one of the largest independents, are exiting the market while at least three others have stopped accepting new clients due to rocketing wholesale energy prices, sources said.

-Meanwhile, the White House has been speaking with US oil and gas producers about helping to bring down fuel costs, two sources familiar with the matter said.
+Meanwhile, the White House has been speaking with US oil and gas producers about helping to bring down fuel costs, two sources said.

 The average US retail cost of a gallon of petrol is at a seven-year high, and winter fuel costs are forecast to surge.